working hours

 Overtime hours

 Overtime hours are hours worked beyond the contracted or legally mandated amount of hours in a workweek.
 In the United States, the Department of Labor considers anything over 40 hours to be overtime (unless that employee is specifically exempted).
+That said, each state has their own state-specific overtime laws as well.

 If employees work overtime, they may be due additional compensation for those extra hours.
 If an employer fails to pay the time-and-a-half rate for overtime hours, they could face legal action.